jamshed-uddin/bidSync-server/README.md

 ### 3. Environment variables

-Create a `.env` file in the root directory with the following Firebase configuration:
+Create a `.env` file in the root directory with the following variables:

-    PORT=5000
+    PORT=port
     MONGO_URI=your_mongodb_cluster_uri
     JWT_SECRET=jwt_secret